 The second thing is that its much quieter.
 Everything — the engine, gear box, clutch, and exhaust — are all much quieter than the 916 and 996.
 The engine is all up much more refined than earlier models.

-The 998 is a riders bike.
+The 998 is even more a riders bike.
 It's designed to be pushed hard, to its limits, and even beyond.
 It'll satisfy beginner riders who just want torque everywhere, and who might ham up gears and get a wrong line.
 And it'll satisfy experienced racers, who'll be able to get it sideways and not only live to see another day, but look forward to doing it again.

 The 998 feels narrow and cramped compared to more luxurious later models.
 The fact that it's harder to turn is in part because it's harder to hang off — it seems like the tank wasn't really designed for it.
 Your inner thigh just doesn't sit naturally against it, so it's hard to get comfortable in turns.